An authentic Cape Breton Experience

 - Get piped down to the trail by

 our Highland Bagpiper

-- Guided walk along the Judique Flyer Coastal Trail
+- Guided walk along the Judique section of the Celtic

 - Chance to read the interpretive panels and view beautiful scenery

-- Learn some Gaelic words along the way
+- Learn some Gaelic words and stories of local culture

 - Ceilidh with live music and Q&A with our fiddler

 while you enjoy a snack